TaamZID/Petum-Cloud_Kitchen-/README.md

 - Login & Registration using Google, Email & Password.
 - After logging in anyone can review items.
 - User must login to check his/her reviews.
-- User can download course details as pdf.
+- User cas see others review.
-- Blog & FAQ Sections.
+- Blog Sections.

 ## Technologies Used